epimedai/flowers/README.md

 (ml) $ pip install matplotlib
 (ml) $ pip install pillow
 ```
-<b>(Note: Users with a GPU could install tensorflow-gpu instead of tensorflow to greatly increase the training efficiency, but as it is not nessecary to complete this guide, we will stick with the default CPU version)</b>
+<b>(Note: Users with a GPU could install tensorflow-gpu instead of tensorflow to greatly increase the training efficiency, but this is not necessary for this workshop)</b>

 We also recommend installing Jupyter to be able to run the guide as a notebook: